Assistant Professor of Computer Science

 toll-free: (800) 456-9009

 Goldwater Scholarships: Applying Through Eckerd

 Application information and all forms are available on the national Goldwater Scholarship website.
 Eckerd College conducts a preliminary internal competition to select up to four students to represent the College.
-Please notify the campus representative (Dr. William Szelistowski, GMSL 129) as early in the fall semester as possible if you intend to enter this preliminary competition.
+Please notify the Graduate Fellowship Advisor as early in the fall semester as possible if you intend to enter this preliminary competition.
 Read over the information provided on the national website, complete the two items listed below from the on-line application, and then provide the campus representative with a hard copy of each of the following by November 1st: